The Sky Tonight

 Pluto:

-The erstwhile ninth and most distant planet will pass through western quadrature (rising at midnight) on April 22, so it can be observed reasonably well after 3 am at mid-month.
+The erstwhile ninth and most distant planet passed through opposition with the Sun on July 23, and will reach eastern quadrature (almost overhead at Sunset) on October 22.
+This month it is perfectly placed for observing as soon as twilight fades.
 Pluto's angular diameter is 0.13 arcseconds, less than one twentieth that of Neptune.
 Located in Capricornus, it is close to the border with Sagittarius.
 It is a 14.1 magnitude object, very small and faint.
 A telescope with an aperture of 25 cm is capable of locating Pluto when the seeing conditions are right.
-The waning crescent Moon will be below Pluto on April 4.
+The waxing gibbous Moon will be close to Pluto on the evening of October 12.

 The movement of the dwarf planet Pluto in two days, between 13 and 15 September, 2008.
 Pluto is the one object that has moved.